by Linda Walleshauser, on Jul 25, 2022 8:15:00 AM

 New York Paid Family Leave (PFL)

 In addition to sick leave, New York employers also need to comply with the state family leave laws, better known as New York Paid Family Leave (PFL).
-The law applies to all employees who work 20 or more hours per week, for at least 26 consecutive weeks.
+The law applies to all employees working 20 or more hours per week, for at least 26 consecutive weeks.
 Any employees that work less than 20 hours per week become eligible after the 175th day worked.

 Using New York PFL Leave